 Figure 10 shows a three-week period (May to June 2016) of uninterrupted ram pointing.
 The onboard ADCS filters the onboard sensors to determine the perceived angular offset from the local ram vector.
 The mean perceived error is just 0.69º over this period.

-Figure 11 shows the results of a verification of the NovAtel GNSS receiver aboard GOMX-3.
-In both tests, the receiver maintained lock for a period of 20 to 30 minutes.
+Figure 11 shows the results of the verification of the NovAtel GNSS receiver aboard GOMX-3.
+In both tests, the receiver maintained a lock for a period of 20 to 30 minutes.
 Each of these attempts was about 12 hours away from a TLE epoch which was used to determine a relative position error between the SGP4-based (Simplified General Perturbation 4) position and the receiver's reported position.
 As shown, the Euclidean difference between the SGP4- and GNSS-reported positions varies from 4 to 10 km with an average of 7 km.
 This is in good agreement with previous nanosatellites comparing TLE-to-GPS position errors.

-ADS-B receiver: After initial communication checks to the ADS-B receiver, the next step was deployment of the helix antenna designed for data collection at 1090 MHz.
+After initial communication checks to the ADS-B receiver, the next step was the deployment of the helix antenna designed for data collection at 1090 MHz.
 Immediately after antenna deployment, the satellite recorded its first ADS-B signals.
 To date, the ADS-B receiver has regularly collected thousands of plane positions per day and continues to operate nominally.

 • April 7, 2016: GomX-3's distinctive helical antenna has detected millions of signals from aircraft, building a detailed map of global aviation traffic.
 These signals are regularly broadcast from aircraft, giving flight information such as speed, position and altitude.
 All aircraft entering European airspace are envisaged to provide such automatic surveillance in the coming years.
 Built for ESA by GomSpace in Denmark, the GomX-3 CubeSat was ejected from the International Space Station on 5 October 2015, along with a Danish student satellite.
 16)